What You Want to Know

 I am interested in studying abroad—how do I get started?

 The first step is to complete the Education Abroad Workshop.
-This workshop is designed to give you the "big picture" of study abroad and help you start planning for your experience.
-The workshop is mandatory.
-Upon completion of the workshop and passing the quiz at the end, you will be able to schedule a meeting with an Education Abroad advisor and begin the application process.
+This workshop is designed to give you the "big picture" of study abroad and help you start planning for your experience, and is required in order to open an application.
+Students are also encouraged to meet with an Education Abroad Advisor if they would like to discuss goals, program options, and any specific questions.

 What are the minimum requirements to study abroad?